TheGamerz29/PHTB-/README.md

 # When You download this file,there is no content,there is readme.txt.Download it from the link i have give to you.

-# PHTB have 6 modules,which is:
+# PHTB have 7 main modules,which is:
 # 1. Aircrack-ng
 # 2. Kraken
 # 3. Password Dictionary
 # 4. Router Scan
 # 5. Wifi Brute-Force by TUX
 # 6. LostMyPass
+# 7. Wifi passview

 # How to use
 # Aircrack-ng